Revised procedure for expedited review of imported prequalified vaccines for use in national immunization programmes

 The revised procedure can be found at the following link:

-Collaborative procedure between the World Health Organization Prequalification of Medicines Programme and national medicines regulatory authorities in the assessment and accelerated national registration of WHO‑prequalified pharmaceutical products and vaccines.
+Collaborative procedure between the World Health Organization (WHO) Prequalification Team and national regulatory authorities in the assessment and accelerated national registration of WHO‑prequalified pharmaceutical products and vaccines.

 - Existing procedure: Procedure for expedited review of imported prequalified vaccines for use in national immunization programmes, WHO/IVB/07.08 [pdf 476kb]